yangcao77/odo-fork/docs/IDP-YAML.md

     image: docker.io/ibmcom/websphere-liberty:latest

+    # If this field is specified, the `ENTRYPOINT` of the container will be replaced with:
+    # sh -c `touch (path specified); tail -f (path specified)`
+    overrideEntrypointTailToFile: file path

     endpoints: # Not optional if HTTP(S) port is specified
       containerHealth: /health # How to tell the container is healthy
       appRoot: /app # Not a health check